 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, but two other intercepted ships were Japanese freighters carrying scrap metal.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

-At the fort, they were greeted by Gen. Edward P. King, who apologized they had to live in tents along the main road between the fort and Clark Airfield.
+At the fort, they were greeted by Gen. Edward P. King Jr. who apologized they had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they had what they needed and received dinner – which was stew thrown into their mess kits – before he went to have his own dinner.
+If they had been slower getting off the ship, they would have had a turkey dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 The 192nd had a large number of ham radio operators and shortly after arriving at Ft.
 Stotsenburg, they set up a communications tent that was in contact with the United States within hours.
 The communications monitoring station in Manila went crazy attempting to figure out where all these new radio messages were coming from.
 When they were informed it was the 192nd, they gave them frequencies to use.
 Men were able to send messages home to their families that they had arrived safely.